 Our team consists of seven clinical geneticists (three biochemical geneticists), 14 pediatric genetic counselors, two dieticians, three nurse practitioners, a metabolic nurse and full genetics laboratory services (cytogenetics, molecular and biochemical genetics).

 The Division supports a Medical Genetics Residency and fellowships in Molecular Genetics/Cytogenetics.

 Nationwide Children’s Hospital is one of eight Regional Genetics Centers funded by the Ohio Department of Health.

 Our fellows are hospital employees, and as such, they are eligible for the same benefits other full-time staff receive (with the exception of paid time off, which is outlined).
 Click here to learn more about fellowship benefits.

 Application and Interview Process

 We accept one fellow per year.

 - Valid state license (includes training license)

-- Board certification or board eligibility in clinical genetics and genomics
+- Board certification or board eligibility in Medical Genetics and Genomics

 We have a rolling acceptance policy.
 We encourage you to apply early during the interview season (July – September).